NickKarpowicz/Scarab/README.md

 This is a simple c++ application for controlling spectrometers from Ocean Insight (nee Ocean Optics).

-GUI with GTK4, should work on Linux, Mac, and Windows, but only tested on Windows so far.
+GUI with GTK4, should work on Linux, Mac, and Windows, but only tested on Linux and Windows so far.

 # Quick start guide
-To launch the program, run "Scarab.exe" in the "bin" folder of the unzipped archive.

 The controls are quite basic at the moment, so let's just look at what you see in the screenshot above:

 ## Spectrometer selector